m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 >

+- Constructed the company's [website](http://bsmproje.com) which had an impact on finding several potential clients.
-- Wrote an admin panel with **JQuery and PHP** that sends offering emails according to the company's inventory.
+- Wrote an [admin panel](https://bsmproje.com/cms/admin/index.php) that sends offering emails according to the company's inventory, converts into bills if approved.
 This eliminated manual processes, kept documents organized, and increased productivity.
-- Constructed the company's [website](http://bsmproje.com) with **CSS and JS** that had an impact on finding more than 10 clients.

 ### Istanbul Cerrahi Hospital - IT Intern